Is Liver Good For You? Beef Liver Nutrition (+8 Nutrients You Need)

 The worst case scenario is that adding liver is supplying you a very potent source of cancer fighting, acne fighting and immune system supporting nutrients.

-Examples of Carnivores Eating Beef Liver
+Examples of Tribes Eating Beef Liver

 Beef liver has always been a delicacy.
 For many primitive tribes, it was the first food they’d go after when killing an animal.